 Children watch their parents and elders and imbibe their actions, words, and behavior.
 It may be a good idea to point out your own mistakes and demonstrate how you practice self-control.
 You could say, “I need some time to cool off because I am angry,” and then spend time alone in your room.
 Your child will pick up on such positive behavior and model it when they feel angry or frustrated.

 A good way to teach children to develop self-control is by using positive reinforcement.
 Give your child a reward or a bonus for the times they show self-control under challenging situations.
 These reinforcements and rewards can act as motivators and encourage your child to practice restraint.
 This gradually becomes a part of their nature.

 Time-outs are an effective tactic to help young children develop self-control.
 Give them a time-out when they do not obey instructions repeatedly.
 Keep the time-out short.
 You can set aside a ‘naughty stair’ or a ‘naughty chair’ and make your child sit on it as part of their time-out.
 You could also cut down their playtime or assign them chores for their irregular behavior.

 8. Talk them through

-Many young children become volatile or lose control because they are unable to vent out their feelings and emotions.
-If you notice your child losing their self-control in a situation, talk to them.
+Many young children become volatile or lose control because they cannot vent out their feelings and emotions safely.
+If you notice your child losing self-control in a situation, talk to them.
 Instill trust in them and let them know that you are always there for them if they need to discuss a problem.
-Not knowing whom to approach can be the reason for your child losing self-control.
+Not knowing whom to approach can be why your child loses self-control.
 So, always keep the communication channels open.